Key Policy Information

 - This policy and our day to day working arrangement will be reviewed, approved/amended and endorsed by the Board of Trustees annually or when legislation changes.

-- Molly Olly’s Wishes works with children and young people under 18 years of age suffering from life threatening or life limiting illnesses and their families.
-Through this, the Charity works with a range of people and organisations, including these families, health professionals, businesses and individuals who choose to support us, suppliers who provide wishes, our therapeutic aids and other services to help us fundraise, and other not-for-profit organisations whom we network with.
+- Molly Ollys works with children and young people under 18 years of age suffering from life-threatening illnesses and their families.
+Through this, the Charity works with a range of people and organisations, including these families, health professionals, businesses and individuals who choose to support us, suppliers who provide wishes, our therapeutic toys and books, and other services to help us fundraise, and other not-for-profit organisations whom we network with.
 Our aim is always to act in a professional manner and to treat others as we would wish to be treated.
 However on occasion, someone may wish to complain about how we have acted or treated them.
 This policy sets out how we will deal with any complaints.

 - treat any complainant fairly and with respect